milesingrams/milesingrams.github.io/experiences/yaherd.md

 position: Creator

-tags:
-- Bits
+tags: [ Bits ]

-description: YaHerd is an event planning web application that allows you to get your people to the right place at the right time.
-No accounts necessary.
+description: YaHerd is an event planning web app that allows you to organize your friends whether or not they have Facebook.
+I created it because many of my friends left Facebook for privacy concerns, leading to the absurd situation of texting them screenshots of upcoming Facebook events I was planning.
+With YaHerd you can have an attractive and streamlined event planning experience, no account necessary.

-accomplishments:
-  - Accomplishment 1

-images:
-  - Image1.png

 skills:
+  - type: Bits
+    items:
-  - Project management
+      - Server[less] Engineering
-  - Full stack engineering
-  - Database design
+      - Database Design
+      - Node, Firebase
+      - Vue, Vuex
       - HTML, Javascript, CSS

-publications:
+  - type: Battlestar Galactica
+    items:
-  - Publication 1
+      - Project Management

 ---